thruflo/pyramid_simpleauth/README.md

 following the excellent [pyramid_auth_demo][].
 This package aims to be:

 * relatively simple: with a limited feature set
-* extensible: with event hooks and overrideable templates
+* extensible: with event hooks and overridable templates
 * performant: minimising db queries

 # Features